YoshihiroIto/EditingSystem/README.md

 # EditingSystem

-Simple implementation of undo/redo system for .NET Standard.
+Easy to use undo/redo system for .NET Standard.

 ## Example